codefellows/seattle-code-301n24/curriculum/class-11/lab/README.md

-# Uaer Authentication with Auth0
+# User Authentication with Auth0

 ## Overview